 And because I have this love for teaching others to create their own pieces, I am not quite so snobbish about making something the easy way.
 Most people do not have the benefit of years of experience to draw on to build something.
 Even more, people just want to make something on the cheap and quick.

 Which brings me to my topic for this post – when to use pocket hole screws.
 You see, there are many woodworkers out there that do not like nor use pocket hole screws for woodworking.
 And when they do, they restrict the use to a few mundane tasks.

 However, pocket hole screws have become the mainstay of the beginner woodworker and the DIYer.
 So, rather than ignore their potential, I have embraced the ease and simplicity that they bring to most projects.
-In fact, if you browse through my archives, you will find a lot of things that I build with my Kreg K5* and my Kreg R3 jigs.*
+In fact, if you browse through my archives, you will find a lot of things that I have built with my Kreg K5* and my Kreg R3 jigs.*

 But, and this is a big but, there are times when I am completely against their use, and when I find it unprofessional to recommend them.
 So, let’s discuss when to not use pocket hole screws!